charlesferreira/arctouch-upcoming-movies/README.md

 ## Demo

-You can try a [demo](https://upcoming-movies-client.herokuapp.com/) running on Heroku *(please notice that the first request might take quite long to return, since Heroku puts the app to sleep from time to time)*.
+You can try a [demo](https://upcoming-movies-client.herokuapp.com/) running on Heroku*.

+\* *Please notice that the first request might take quite long to return, since Heroku puts the app to sleep from time to time.*

 [CORS]: https://pt.wikipedia.org/wiki/Cross-origin_resource_sharing